FOR NOMADIC SEAFARING SIRENAS

 Each and every design is unique.

-Sara started jewellery making as a young child loving outings to her local bead shop where she could buy all sorts of strange beads with her pocket money!
-She grew up with salt in her veins, living on a small island with the ocean on her doorstep and her parents enjoying sailing.
-Creating ocean inspired jewels has been a natural evolution for Sara.
+Sara started jewellery making as a young child, loving trips to her local bead shop where she could buy all sorts of strange beads with her pocket money!
+She grew up with salt in her veins, living on a small island, with the ocean on her doorstep, going sailing with her family and learning to windsurf as a teenager.

 All of these experiences have shaped her path to where she is now, with a creative streak influenced by her passion for boardsports, the environment and travelling to exotic countries.